rafalp/Misago/dev-docs/plugins/hooks/save-reply-private-thread-state-hook.md

 ### Arguments

-#### `action: SaveReplyPrivateThreadStateHookAction`
+#### `action: SavePrivateThreadReplyStateHookAction`

-A standard function that Misago uses to save a new private thread reply to the database.
+The next function registered in this hook, either a custom function or Misago’s default.

 See the [action](#action) section for details.